 Christmas Day itself, plus the 12 days of the 'Christmas season', add up to 13, the Pagans' most sacred number.
-This is why religion made the number 13 evil, even though there are Jesus and the 12 sons of Jacob (13), Moses and the 12 tribes of Israel (13) and so on.
+However it's interesting to note that certain religions decided to discard the number 13, even though there are Jesus and the 12 sons of Jacob (13), Moses and the 12 tribes of Israel (13) and so on.

-Christmas was a festival embraced by and then inaugurated by the Roman emperor, "Aurelian", to celebrate the Sun, God and celebrated at the winter solstice on December 25th, in the 13 "Moon-th" (month) the calendar created by the Pagan gardeners & whole food healers.
+Christmas was a festival embraced by and then inaugurated by the Roman emperor, "Aurelian", to celebrate the Sun, God and celebrated at the winter solstice on December 25th, in the 13 "Moon-th" (month).
+This was the calendar created by the Pagan "gardeners" and "whole food healers".